chocolatey/docs/input/en-us/central-management/setup/index.md

 > :memo: **NOTE**
 >
-> If this seems like a lot to set up, you have the ability to get access to the [Quick Deployment Environment (QDE)](xref:qde).
+> If this seems like a lot to set up, you have access to the [Quick Start Guide](xref:c4b-quick-start-guide).
+Making setup of Central Management just running one powershell script.
+We also offer our [Chocolatey For Business Azure Environment](xref:qdeazure).
 It comes preloaded with Central Management and other Chocolatey recommended infrastructure.
-Please see [Quick Deployment Environment (QDE)](xref:qde).

 > :warning: **WARNING**
 >